 Additional Information ¶

-Note: While these common failures are easily repeatable for testing, the printer may not always fail in this fashion every time.
-As such, this list does not cover all failure modes and some will be more obvious then others.
+Note: While these common failures are easily repeatable for testing, the printer may fail differently.
+Consider these pointers common failure indications.

 Is it possible to repair this reliably? ¶